Home » All Posts » Construction Profit Tip #2: Know Your Fully-Burdened Labor Rate

 • One of the companies handles kitchens, baths, and additions.

-• The other company focuses on remodels and restorations.
+• The other company focuses on remodeling and restoration.

 Let’s say that the owner has asked me to help the companies (collaboratively) determine how much they should be earning for their employees’ time.
+(This is one of the services we offer, by the way.
+Contact us for more information.)
 Here’s what I’ve learned (and the color-coded chart that I made) to help understand their different situations.

 Fully-Burdened Rate Assumptions: